-summary: the IB report has 11 variants — each slices the data by a different dimension. here's what each one measures, when to use it, how to read it, and how to layer them for a sharper read.
+summary: the IB report has 16 variants. each slices the data by a different dimension. here's what each one measures, when to use it, how to read it, and how to layer them for a sharper read.

 what the IB report measures

-the standard view gives you the overall breakout picture. the 10 subreports slice that same data by a different dimension — time of day, range size, weekday, breakout type, and more.
+the standard view gives you the overall breakout-type picture (single break vs. double break vs. no break). the 15 subreports slice that same data by a different dimension: breakout direction, time of day, range size, weekday, opening gap, IB color, overnight direction, and more.

 if you're new to subreports, read the full subreports reference first. this article is specifically about how to use each one on IB.